jasonlvhit/gocron/README.md

+### Note from current maintainers:
+A currently maintained fork of this project has been migrated to https://github.com/go-co-op/gocron

+Disclaimer: we (the maintainers) tried, with no luck, to get in contact with Jason (the repository owner) in order to add new maintaners or leave the project within an organization.
+Unfortunately, he hasn't replied for months now (March, 2020).

+So, we decided to move the project to a new repository (as stated above), in order to keep the evolution of the project coming from as many people as possible.
+Feel free to reach over!

+## goCron: A Golang Job Scheduling Package.

 This package is currently looking for new maintainers (cause @jasonlvhit is in [ICU](https://github.com/996icu/996.ICU)).
 Please message @jasonlvhit if you are interested.

-## goCron: A Golang Job Scheduling Package.

 [![GgoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](http://godoc.org/github.com/jasonlvhit/gocron)
 [![Go Report Card](https://goreportcard.com/badge/github.com/jasonlvhit/gocron)](https://goreportcard.com/report/github.com/jasonlvhit/gocron)